From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation: The convex exposure property

 That is, $G_{hs}$ is precisely negative the geometric mean of $q$ and $1 - q$.
 This motivates us to generalize $hs$ to a setting with $n$ outcomes by setting

 It should not be obvious that this function is convex, but it turns out to be; this is the precise statement of an inequality known as Mahler's inequality \cite{wiki:mahler}.\\

-Next we note that the quadratic scoring rule has convex exposure, since its exposure function $\vect{g}(\vect{p}) = 2\vect{p}$ (modulo $\vect{1}_n$ as discussed in Remark~\ref{remark:mod_T1n}) maps any convex set to a convex set. \begin{prop} The quadratic scoring rule has convex exposure (for \emph{any} convex $\mathcal{D}$). \end{prop}
+Next we note that the quadratic scoring rule has convex exposure, since its exposure function $\vect{g}(\vect{p}) = 2\vect{p}$ (modulo $\vect{1}_n$ as discussed in Remark~3.12 of the main article) maps any convex set to a convex set. \begin{prop} The quadratic scoring rule has convex exposure. \end{prop}

 \emph{Spherical} scoring rules --- the third most studied proper scoring rules, after the quadratic and logarithmic rules --- also have convex exposure. \begin{defin}[Spherical scoring rules] \cite[Example 2]{gr07} For any $\alpha > 1$, define the \emph{spherical scoring rule with parameter $\alpha$} to be the scoring rule given by